aahlad2000/web-scraper/README.md

-# Java-Web-Scraper
+# web-scraper

-Nothing much to see just a simple Java Webscraping project uploaded for reference
+Web scraper using Java's JSOUP library to fetch info of a public website.